atn4z7/ActivityReport/README.md

 ActivityReport
 ==============

-A SMS/Email Activity Report for fitness apps.
+A SMS/Email Activity Report Utility for fitness apps.

 ## Used APIs: